kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 ANNOUNCE_INTEREST Message {
+  Broadcast Prefix Parts (i),
-  Broadcast Prefix (s),
+  [ Broadcast Prefix Part (b) ]
 }
 ~~~

 **Broadcast Prefix**:
-Indicate interest for any broadcasts that start with this prefix.
+Indicate interest for any broadcast paths that start with this prefix.
+This uses byte-for-byte matching on each prefix part.

+The publisher MAY close the stream with an error code if the prefix is too expansive.
-The publisher SHOULD reply with an ANNOUNCE message for any matching broadcasts.
+Otherwise, the publisher SHOULD respond with an ANNOUNCE message for any matching broadcasts.

 ## ANNOUNCE
 A publisher sends an ANNOUNCE message to advertise a broadcast.
+Only the suffix is encoded on the wire, the full path is constructed by prepending the prefix from the cooresponding ANNOUNCE_INTEREST.

 ~~~
 ANNOUNCE Message {
-  Broadcast Path (s),
+  Status (i),
+  Broadcast Suffix Parts (i),
+  [ Broadcast Suffix Part (b) ]
 }
 ~~~

+**Status**:
+A flag indicating if the broadcast is active (1) or ended (0).
+Other values are reserved for future use.

-**Broadcast Path**
+**Broadcast Suffix**:
-The broadcast path.
+The broadcast path suffix.
-This MUST start with the requested prefix.

 ## SUBSCRIBE